 Here are a few ideas of audience segments to target:

 - Lapsed bookers.
 On a similar note, run reports to identify people who used to attend regularly, but haven’t been back in 12 months.
 Build a simple automated email program to contact them when they hit this threshold.
-Tell them you miss them, incentivise a return visit with a targeted offer, and invite them to share their feedback if they’re out of touch with your programme.
+Tell them you miss them, incentivize a return visit with a targeted offer, and invite them to share their feedback if they’re out of touch with your offer.

 Celebrate success!
 Every month, look at how many people on your target lists have revisited or renewed their giving.
 Remember, every effort you make here is easier than generating a whole new customer.

 The first visit is great.
 The second visit is where loyalty really begins!
 Link up with your marketing team to develop plans for inviting audiences back after a positive first experience.
 Create tailored follow up messaging, offer limited-time incentives to bring them back quickly, and continually test and refine until you meet your goals.